datahiv3/Legalese-Node-LN1/CURRENT_PRIORITIES.md

 ## 1. Legal Data Indexing and Curation System

 Our main priority for LN1 is establishing the foundational infrastructure for web-based legal data indexing and curation.
+For detailed technical specifications and implementation details, see [LEGAL_DATA_SYSTEM.md](/docs/technical/LEGAL_DATA_SYSTEM.md).
 This includes:

 - Implementing efficient web scraping for:
   - Cookie policies